Exposed wooden lath behind damaged plaster wall surface

 The following steps outline the process of installing lath and plaster, focusing on how keys form during installation.

 1. Preparation: Inspect your workspace for safety.
-Gather tools (hawk, trowel, level, tape measure) and materials (lath, plaster).
+Gather necessary tools (hawk, trowel, level, tape measure) and materials (lath, plaster).

 3. Applying Scratch Coat: Mix plaster according to instructions.
 Apply a thin, even coat (1/8″ – 1/4″) over the lath using a hawk and trowel.
 Press firmly to create keys.

-4. Brown Coat: Once scratch coat is set (2-3 days), apply a thicker layer (1/4″ – 3/8″).
+4. Brown Coat: Once the scratch coat is set (2-3 days), apply a thicker layer (1/4″ – 3/8″).
 Fill gaps, press plaster into lath, and strike off excess.

 5. Final Coat: After the brown coat sets (2-3 days), apply the final coat.
 Ensure it’s smooth and even.
 Allow to cure for at least 7 days before painting or decorating.